polina-koval/PhotoManager/README.md

 # Photo Manager(PM)
 Back-end rest api and admin interface for PM.
 It works with python 3.11.
 > The main tasks of the service:
+> * Registration and authorization of users.
+> * User Token Authentication
+> * Storing user photos with metadata.
+> * An authenticated user can only view and edit their own photos and upload new ones.

 ## Getting Started